djones1040/SALTShaker/docs/pipeline.rst

 Pipeline Discription
 ====================

 The SALT3 Training pipeline consists of several procedures that will be run in series.
 The pipeline modifies a base input file to create a customized one and calls the external program with the customized input.
-Details are described below.
+Details are described below and the pipeline will be described and published in Dai et al. (in prep.).

 Param File
 ==========